text-gen/text-gen.com/_notes/Common Errors in OpenAI API code and their Possible Causes.md

 tags: openai
 layout: note
 ---
-# Common Errors in OpenAI API code and their Possible Causes

 In this note, we will discuss some of the common errors that you may encounter while using the OpenAI API and their possible causes.

 ## Checking OpenAI Services Status